davidtchiu/davidtchiu.github.io/teaching/cs455/proj/index.md

 - Explore 4th Normal Form (4NF).
 Come up with examples of relations that satisfy 3NF/BCNF, but not 4NF.
 Implement algorithms (such as the ones we've written in the past) to model multivalued dependencies and decompose relations into 4NF.

+- You could learn, implement, and visualize a new indexing method, such as an R-Tree for indexing geospatial data.

 - And more!
-You have a good amount of freedom to propose anything, as long as it's related to database systems.
+You have a high degree of freedom to propose anything, as long as it's related to databases and data management.
 It just needs to satisfy the *novelty* and *significant implementation* requirements.

 #### Project Proposal Requirements
 A short proposal outlining your project should be submitted to me before the proposal deadline.
-There is no page limit, but going off the past, roughly 2-3 pages (single spaced) seems about right.
+One page ought to suffice, but there's no page limit.
 There are required sections of the proposal that you have to write:

 - *Title and members:* Give a title to your project, and list the names of your group members on your proposal.